zowe/zac/tracking/ForwardReleases.md

 The Zowe project and its sub-projects may have a new major release version that is ready for user validation, but not ready to replace the prior LTS version posted on zowe.org.

-The zowe.org website should present this new version to the user as "Current", while the previously released major version should be selected and presented by default.
+The zowe.org website should present this new version to the user as "Current", while the previously released major version (LTS) should be selected and presented by default.

 ##User Experience